 Our engagement with people in Ivybridge has demonstrated there is a need, and current ‘affordable’ housing is not fit-for-purpose.

-We know there is a large amount of 'so called', affordable housing allocated in the Ivybridge and Ugborough parishes already.
+We know there is a large amount of 'so called' affordable housing allocated in the Ivybridge and Ugborough parishes already.
 But we would argue that the housing currently being built is not fit-for-purpose.
 Typically, house builders produce homes connected to the gas network that do not meet the 2050 energy efficiency standard and will need to be retrofitted in several years at great cost to homeowners.
-There is not an adequate political response to our Climate Emergency, we all need to act now.
+Current UK policies have us on a trajectory to 3C of global warming, the IPCC report is clear that we need to limit warming to 1.5C, so we know we need to take bold and decisive actions now.

 The HEMs development will provide affordable, healthy housing, energy and transport and will continue to be available and affordable for rent only for the foreseeable future.
 It is a legacy project.
 This is what people in Ivybridge have told us we need, in our earlier engagements.
 The offering from the housebuilders is substandard and does NOT meet our needs as a community.